Henry Augustine Tayloe: 1838

-Fair Grounds Race Course
+Fair Grounds Racecoure

-Henry A Tayloe founded the "Louisiana Race Course," now the Fair Grounds Race Course near New Orleans, with Julius C Branch and Bernard de Marigny.
+Henry A Tayloe founded the "Louisiana Race Course", now the Fair Grounds Race Course near New Orleans, with Julius C Branch and Bernard de Marigny.
 Tayloe's father, John Tayloe III was a leading turfman, founder of the Washington Jockey Club (1797); who imported the notable English Thoroughbred Diomed who sired Sir Archy, whose progeny include Lexington, Secretariat, and American Pharoah; grandson of John Tayloe II who imported Childers (by Flying Childers), Jenny Cameron and Jolly Rogers (three of the most important colonial imports) and who built the grand colonial estate and stud farm Mount Airy) and organized the first races in 1838.